 TOSSA DE MAR, GIRONA

-Raúl Álvarez, President of Ghost Fishing Costa Brava
+Raúl Álvarez, President of Ghost Diving Costa Brava

 Turtles, dolphins, whales and all kinds of animals moving around the surface of the Mediterranean might get trapped inside ghost nets, thus getting exposed to predators who usually also get trapped while eating.
 “It’s a constant death cycle”, warns Raúl Álvarez, who also highlights the killing power of these nets once they are lying on the sea floor.
 “They keep degrading until they become microplastics that make their way into the food chain and which, sooner or later, end up in our food.”